automatic-controls/aces-equipment-builder/README.md

 - Add configuration option to toggle dark mode (requires duplicating the icons in [*resources*](resources)).
 - Compress *PNG* images in [*docs*](docs) to save space.
 - Add *Else* section to *If-Then* statements.
-- Add wildcard modifer at the end of reference paths in *Then* blocks.
+- Add wildcard selection at the end of reference paths in *Then* blocks.